John Randolph of Roanoke: Political career

 After this, Randolph broke with Jefferson (his cousin).
 In 1806, Randolph founded the Tertium quids (Latin for "Third things", i.e. neither pro-Jefferson nor Federalist), a breakaway faction of the Democratic-Republican Party.
 They called for a return to the Principles of 1798 and renounced what it saw as creeping nationalism.
 The Tertium Quids believed that wealthy slaveholders like themselves were the rightful rulers of Virginia and the nation, and that any movement towards greater democracy would undermine the power and authority of Virginia's slaveholding class.

 Although he greatly admired the political ideals of the Revolutionary War generation, Randolph, influenced by Southern anti-Federalism, propounded a version of republicanism that called for the traditional patriarchal society of Virginia's elite slaveholding gentry to preserve social stability with minimal government interference.
 Randolph was one of the House managers who successfully prosecuted the impeachment trial of John Pickering, judge of the United States District Court for New Hampshire, in January 1804.

 Randolph was also a central proponent of impeaching Supreme Court Associate Justice Samuel Chase.
 Later that same year, Chase was impeached but acquitted.
 Randolph again served as a House manager, and critics complained that he mismanaged the prosecution.
 In June 1807, Randolph was the foreman of the grand jury in Richmond, which was considering the indictment of Aaron Burr and others for treason.
 By the end of the review, he was angry with Thomas Jefferson for supporting General James Wilkinson, Burr's chief accuser.
 He considered Wilkinson less than a reputable and honorable person.

+In 1811, a group of war hawks who advocated for an American war with Britain were elected to Congress.
+Randolph was one of the few congressmen who opposed a war with Britain, perceiving calls for such a conflict as "foolhardy and driven by land hunger rather than violations of American rights."
+On December 11, 1811, he gave a speech in Congress which Randolph argued: